-Small teams of field biologists deploy for two to six months each year to monitor Hawaiian monk seal populations at French Frigate Shoals, Laysan Island, Lisianski Island, Pearl and Hermes Reef, Midway Atoll, and Kure Atoll located in the Papahānaumokuāea Marine National Monument.
+Small teams of field biologists deploy for 2 to 6 months each year to monitor Hawaiian monk seal populations at French Frigate Shoals, Laysan Island, Lisianski Island, Pearl and Hermes Reef, Midway Atoll, and Kure Atoll located in the Papahānaumokuāea Marine National Monument.
 Field teams measure and tag all weaned seal pups, identify all individuals, conduct beach counts of seals, remove marine debris, and conduct additional scientific and recovery efforts to protect the Hawaiian monk seal population.

 Field Deployment and Living Conditions

-The objectives for all sites include:
+The objectives for all sites include the following:

-- measuring and tagging all weaned seal pups,
+- Measuring and tagging all weaned seal pups.

-- identifying all individuals in each subpopulation via tags, applied bleach marks, and naturally-occurring scars or marks,
+- Identifying all individuals in each subpopulation via tags, applied bleach marks, and naturally-occurring scars or marks.

-- conducting systematic beach counts of seals for trend indices,
+- Conducting systematic beach counts of seals for trend indices.

-- documenting births, deaths, serious injuries, and entanglement in marine debris,
+- Documenting births, deaths, serious injuries, and entanglement in marine debris.

-- conducting necropsies on dead seals,
+- Conducting necropsies on dead seals.

-- collecting seal scats (feces) and spews (regurgitate) for diet analysis,
+- Collecting seal scats (feces) and spews (regurgitate) for diet analysis.

 Additionally, field teams disentangle seals, reunite separated mother-pup pairs, and conduct other enhancement activities to facilitate population recovery.